Board & Staff

 Rae Peres (she/ they)

-Joining MCL in April 2025 as the new Office Manager and Administrator, Rae brings a remarkable 25 years of dedicated experience in office management and administrative leadership.
+Joining MCL in April 2025, Rae brings a remarkable 25 years of dedicated experience in operations and administrative leadership.
 A Bay Area native with strong ties to Marin, Rae's journey has long been intertwined with community and environmental advocacy.
 While living in Portland, OR from 2007-2017, she earned a Bachelor of Science in Women's Studies with an emphasis on Environmental Issues from Portland State University and received training from the People's Institute for Survival and Beyond to further underscore her deep commitment.

 Rae is currently enhancing her expertise through Paralegal Studies at San Francisco State University, with a clear vision: to strategically apply legal knowledge to champion Marin County's environmental well-being and advocate vigorously for its residents alongside the Marin Conservation League.